Published January 2024 | Updated August 2025

 First, let’s define a stain.
 A rug or carpet stain is the result of a spilled substance that did not completely disappear after cleaning.
 Maybe the spill did not get cleaned up quickly, was difficult to clean, or was not cleanable (e.g., ink or paint), and therefore left a lasting mark.

 The longer a spill sits on a rug, the more likely it will absorb into the fibers or backing, making clean up more difficult.
 And some substances are just plain hard to clean, like wine, blood, and pet accidents.
-If you know rug cleaning is not your strong suit or the chances are high that your pet will have accidents now and again, then take color into account before your next rug purchase.
+If you know deep cleaning isn’t always realistic—or if pet accidents or heavy foot traffic are part of daily life— then take color into account before your next rug purchase.

 Color Scale: From Neutral to Colorful